Théâtrophone: Origin

 The origin of the théâtrophone can be traced to a telephonic transmission system demonstrated by Clément Ader at the 1881 International Exposition of Electricity in Paris.
 The system was inaugurated by the French President Jules Grévy, and allowed broadcasting of concerts or plays.
 Ader had arranged 80 telephone transmitters across the front of a stage to create a form of binaural stereophonic sound.
 It was the first two-channel audio system, and consisted of a series of telephone transmitters connected from the stage of the Paris Opera to a suite of rooms at the Paris Electrical Exhibition, where the visitors could hear Comédie-Française and opera performances in stereo using two headphones; the Opera was located more than two kilometers away from the venue.
 In a note dated 11 November 1881, Victor Hugo describes his first experience of théâtrophone as pleasant.

-In 1884, the King Luís I of Portugal decided to use the system, when he could not attend an opera in person.
+In 1884, King Luís I of Portugal decided to use the system, when he could not attend an opera in person.
 The director of the Edison Gower Bell Company, who was responsible for this théâtrophone installation, was later awarded the Military Order of Christ.

-The théâtrophone technology was made available in Belgium in 1884, and in Lisbon in 1885.
+The théâtrophone was made available in Belgium in 1884, and in Lisbon in 1885.
 In Sweden, the first telephone transmission of an opera performance took place in Stockholm in May 1887.
 The British writer Ouida describes a female character in the novel Massarenes (1897) as "A modern woman of the world.
 As costly as an ironclad and as complicated as theatrophone."